cap-ntu/iTCM-Datasets/README.md

 ## Sample Data

-You may find the explaination of each field in `Dataset v1 Information.docx`.
+You may find the explaination of each field in `3) Dataset Features & Codes.docx`.

 | id | user\_uuid                               | hour | age | weight | height | gender | at          | rh          | met          | cl    | hr | st | ati\(\-3\-2\) | ati\(0\-5\) |
 |----|------------------------------------------|------|-----|--------|--------|--------|-------------|-------------|--------------|-------|----|----|---------------|-------------|